Round and Turn

 • Half their number is out of the Conflict

-When the morale Test fails npc attempts to remove themselves from the Conflict in whatever way they see as most likely to succeed.
+When the morale Test fails Adversary attempts to remove themselves from the Conflict in whatever way they see as most likely to succeed.
 They will not oppose the party again unless driven to a corner or Significant Time has passed.